 The Microprocessor Report said Rado "has developed some interesting ideas that show significant promise in delivering performance better than that of the leading processors expected in near future... these ideas are likely to appear in other next-generation instruction sets, including the HP/Intel IA-64."

 Dr. Danilak is U.S. citizen born in Slovakia, and serves on the Slovak government's Innovation Advisory Board.
+He is a member of the IDC Technical Computing Advisory Panel, the Forbes Technology Council, and a contributor to TechTarget.
 He holds a Ph.D in Computer Science and an MS in Electrical Engineering from the TUKE Slovakia, where he taught compiler courses.

 Rod has over 30 years experience designing advanced networking and storage processing chips and systems.
 He holds 28 patents and has a strong track record designing complex storage and networking chips and systems.
 Rod was cofounder of Skyera where he architected and implemented ASIC and FPGA-based flash controllers for two All-Flash enterprise-grade storage systems.